Studies and Coordination Office of the Secretary of State for Security (Ministry of Home Affairs)

 Esther Fernández Molina is Associate Professor in Criminology and Criminal Law at the University of Castilla-La Mancha.
 Since 2015 she is the head of the Research Group on Criminology and Juvenile Delinquency of this University.
 Her research interests have always centred on the juvenile justice system.
 She has been part of many working groups in Juvenile Justice both national and international.
 She also developed her research work in other topics related with Criminology: juvenile crime trends, access to justice, attitudes to punishment and justice system and fear of crime.
 She was the President of the Spanish Society of Criminological Research from 2013-2016.

-Elisa Garcia-España is Associate Professor in Criminal Law and Criminology, and Professor-Research in the Institute of Criminology at the University of Malaga.
+Elisa Garcia-España is Full Professor in Criminal Law and Criminology, and Professor-Research in the Institute of Criminology at the University of Malaga.
 Currently she is also Assistant Director of the Institute of Criminology and Director of OCSPI (Observatory of criminal control system toward immigrants.

 Elisa Garcia-España conducts research into the ways in which the criminal control system responds to immigrants, particularly police stops by racial bias, deportation as an alternative to the prison sentence, immigrants in prison and their chances of reinsertion to society, young immigrants in a situation of criminal risk, causes of crime of immigrants settled in the country and victimization.